 In the diagram below, T stands for 4 year-old children who received the UPSTART preschool program during its third year of operation, and C stands for 4 year-old comparison group children who did not participate in UPSTART.
 The "X" indicates that the UPSTART children received the Waterford Early Learning Program prior to kindergarten and that the children from the control group did not.
 O1 indicates pretest measurements taken in the fall of 2011 for C3 treatment and control group children; for the C2 controls, pretests were administered in the fall of 2010.
-O2 indicates posttest measurements taken in the fall of 2011 for the C2 controls and in the fall of 2012 for the C3 treatment and control group children.
+O2 indicates posttest measurements taken in the fall of 2011 for the C3 treatment and control group children.
 Regardless of the cohort, the interval between pretests and posttests was approximately 12 months.